vitessio/website/content/en/docs/16.0/reference/vreplication/internal/cutover.md

 ---
-title: How traffic is switched
+title: How Traffic Is Switched
 description: How Vitess signals traffic cutover for Reshard and MoveTables
 weight: 2
 aliases: ['/docs/design-docs/vreplication/cutover/']
 ---

-# Related persistent Vitess objects
+# Related Persistent Vitess Objects

 {{< info >}}
 As the objects or keys noted below are stored in [the topo server](../../../features/topology-service/) and